pujitha7/Predict-the-Happiness/README.md

 A keras model is built such that it takes Word2vec representation of each word of the review as input.

-The input is then passed through LSTM model.
+The input is then passed through LSTM layer.

-The output representation from LSTM model is then passed through the Dense layer.
+The output representation from LSTM layer is then passed through the Dense layer.

 Finally a sigmoid layer is added which outputs the probability of the review beloging to class 1.